 Credit One Bank Platinum Rewards Visa’s Fees to Watch

-Besides the $95 annual fee, this card charges a foreign transaction fee of 3% of the purchase amount (with a $1 minimum) when you use your card abroad.
-In addition, if you request a credit limit increase (rather than being offered one), Credit One Bank may charge you a convenience fee, which will vary based on your creditworthiness, according to a spokesperson.
+Besides the $95 annual fee, this card charges a foreign transaction fee of either $1 or 3% of each purchase in U.S. dollars, whichever is greater, when you use your card abroad.
+In addition, if you request a credit limit increase, rather than being offered one, Credit One Bank may charge you a convenience fee, which will vary based on your creditworthiness, according to a spokesperson.